aica-technology/api/docs/docs/concepts/05-building-blocks/02-events.md

 ### Sequences

 A sequence is a list of steps that are handled sequentially in order.
-Sequence steps can trigger any zstate event, while intermediate sequence steps can also be configured with a time delay or to wait for a specific condition to resolve in the application.
+Sequence steps can trigger any state event, while intermediate sequence steps can also be configured with a time delay or to wait for a specific condition to resolve in the application.